OpenWinControls/OpenWinControls/README.md

 - Deadzone, shoulder leds (win4) and vibration intensity settings
 - Built-in char map

+## Requirements

+OpenWinControls expect your device to be running the latest controller firmware, if the app is not recognizing your controller, please make sure you are running latest firmware, and if not, download it from GPD site.

 ## Known device firmware bugs (must be fixed by GPD)

 ### All